 Here are some of my go-to lunch ideas for toddlers.
 Adjust the serving sizes and what you pack alongside to both offer nutritional variety and to account for whether your child needs their snacks packed too.

-Toddler Lunch Idea #1: Hummus Sandwich
+Toddler Lunchbox Idea #1: Hummus Sandwich

 Spread hummus between slices of soft bread and cut into squares or small cubes, or place into a container and serve with whole grain crackers or sliced soft veggies like cucumbers or steamed carrots.
 We like Carrot Hummus and Creamy (Nut-Free) Hummus.